CarlytoDev/CarlytoDev.github.io/README.md

 > Description the project.

-**For this repository, I' created html templates and styling files in order to built a responsive portfolio desktop version of Microverse project.,for now, i create 2 section.**
+**For this repository, I' created html templates and styling files in order to built a responsive portfolio desktop version of Microverse project.,for now, I create a page github.**

 ![alt text](https://github.com/Carl2678/setup-mobile-first-part-2/blob/main/images/Template%201-Mobile-Main.png)